 The generality of the testing effect suggests that tests have great potential to enhance learning in practical domains.
-Specifically, the use of flashcards likely improves recallability not only in the direction that was practiced (e.g., German-English vocabulary Hund $\rightarrow$ Dog), but also in the direction that was not practiced (Dog $\rightarrow$ Hund).
-Tests might also be useful in improving patients' recall of medical information, which is frequently misremembered (e.g., Kessels, 2003).
+Specifically, the use of flashcards likely improves recallability not only in the direction that was practiced (e.g., German-English vocabulary $Hund \rightarrow Dog$ ), but also in the direction that was not practiced ( $Dog \rightarrow Hund$ ).
+Tests might also be useful in improving patients' recall of medical information, which is frequently misremembered (see, e.g., Kessels, 2003).
 For example, a patient's memory for symptoms and medications may be improved by attempting to recall what medication to take when experiencing specific symptoms.

-By using tests with feedback regularly in lieu of re-studying the same material over again, it appears there is much to be gained and little, if anything, to be lost.
-A promising direction for further research is to explore how the testing effect might be obtained for knowledge that is more complex and structured than the paired associate information examined in this and most other studies of testing effects.
+By regularly using tests with feedback in lieu of restudying the same material over again, it appears that there is much to be gained and little, if anything, to be lost.
+A promising direction for further research would be to explore how the testing effect might be obtained for knowledge that is more complex and structured than the paired associate information examined in this and other studies of testing effects.